 HERBS TO USE EVERYDAY

-Usage and Preparation: Adding an herb or two to soups or bone broth is a great idea for maximizing the nutrition content of the stock.
-Toss them into vegetable stirfry.
+Usage and Preparation: Adding a herb or two to soups or bone broth is a great idea for maximizing the nutrition content of the stock.
+Toss them into the vegetable stirfry.
 Add Goji berries or Schizandra to smoothies or steep any one of these herbs with other herbal tea blends.
-Get our super-antioxidant medicinal tea for anti-aging and vitality, Longevi-Tea or our muscle relaxing and sleep-inducing Flexibili-Tea.
+Get our super-antioxidant medicinal tea for anti-ageing and vitality, Longevi-Tea or our muscle relaxing and sleep-inducing Flexibili-Tea.
 Or, give this delicious looking recipe a try: Schizandra lemonade.

 HERBS FOR THE SEASONS

 Seasonal herbs can provide a counterbalance for the body to the more extreme outdoor temperatures.
 These special Chinese herbs can provide warm thermal or cooling energies to help protect you from environmental stresses and extreme weather that can cause stress on the body.